-I will be 55 on my next birthday and I can’t recommend High Intensity Training for over 50’s highly enough.
-At my age, it has become even more important.
+I can’t recommend High Intensity Training for over 50’s highly enough.
+At the age of 55, it has become even more important.

 I have created an easy to understand introduction to HIT training.